bvarnai/respository-installer/README.md

   - `grep`
   - `bash` >= 4.0.0

 ## Configuration

-### Workspace explained
+### Workspace

 Workspace is the directory where your repositories/projects are cloned.
 It's also the current working directory where **installer** runs.
-Pojects in the configuration are specified *relative* to this directory.
+Projects in the configuration are specified *relative* to this directory.

 Example layout with `installer.sh` present